CONVEX

 What the Number Means

-With a correlation of 0.01, VIX Index and Fed Balance Sheet are essentially uncorrelated at daily frequency.
+With a correlation of 0.01, VIX and Fed Balance Sheet are essentially uncorrelated at daily frequency.
 Either the relationship operates at a different time horizon or the shared driver has been dominated by idiosyncratic noise during the observation window.

 Recent vs Long-Run Behavior